14-year-old girl fatally struck by truck in Burnaby

 “These trucks are still driving crazily down here.
 They drive through my yard.
 I’m worried about them hitting my children and my pets that are out,” said Wallwork, who says she’s written multiple complaints to the City of Burnaby.

 Wallwork adds that safety concerns regarding the large trucks have been part of ongoing conversation in the neighbourhood for a while.
-Another neighbour who didn’t want to be named told CTV News she’s had several "close calls" being struck.
+Another neighbour who didn’t want to be named told CTV News she’s had several "close calls" with trucks.

 “No one listened, and unfortunately, now it’s too late,” said Wallwork.

+Cunningham said officers held three enforcement campaigns within a three-block radius of the deadly incident this year.

+During that time, 110 commercial vehicles were inspected and 68 of them were taken off the road.
+Officers also handed out 138 violation tickets for various issues such as defective motor vehicle, insecure cargo, distracted driving or log book deficiencies.

-Burnaby RCMP said in a news release that the crash happened around 3:20 p.m. and involved a pedestrian and a commercial vehicle.
+Burnaby RCMP said in a news release that Thursday's crash happened around 3:20 p.m. and involved a pedestrian and a commercial vehicle.

 "The driver of the commercial vehicle, a dump truck pulling a dump trailer, remained on scene and is cooperating with the investigation," police said in their release.